Imoptimal/imoptimal-theme/readme.txt

 = 1.4.4 =
 Added custom color palettes for blocks.

+= 1.4.5 =
+Fixed the post excerpt display on archive / home blog page.

 == Copyright ==
 Imoptimal Theme, Copyright 2020 Ivan Maljukanovic Imoptimal is distributed under the terms of the GNU GPL